tisanelabs/tisanedocs/tisane_ws.md

   <img src="https://github.com/tisanelabs/tisanedocs/blob/master/images/tisaneRuntimeNET.png" alt="Tisane architecture"/>
 </p>

+### Requirements

+Tisane requires:

+* Windows Server 2012 or newer
+* .NET 4.7+
+* 4 Gb RAM or better

+Faster drives (e.g. SSD) are recommended.

 ### Deployment

 Deployment is accomplished by copying the components, and registering the service, which can be then accessed and controlled from Windows Services Manager:

 1. Create a folder (e.g. _C:\Tisane\_)
-2. Extract the archive to the folder
+2. Extract the archive to the folder of your choice.
+(However, bear in mind that the sample PowerShell scripts point at _C:\Tisane_.)
 3. Set the _DbPath_ parameter in _Tisane.Runtime.Service.exe.config_ to your root Tisane path (mind the backslash).
 4. **As an Administrator**, execute the following in Powershell or Command Prompt (substitute _C:\Tisane_ to your Tisane root path):